-In a previous blog post, my colleague Pär Persson Mattsson discussed the added value of task parallelism in batch sweeps.
-Today, we will see how batch sweeps also fill another important purpose: to retrieve solutions for a parametric sweep during the solution process.
+In a previous blog post, we discussed the added value of task parallelism in batch sweeps.
+In this blog post, we will see how batch sweeps also fill another important purpose: retrieving solutions for a parametric sweep during the solution process.
 Using a batch sweep, you can sometimes retrieve partial solutions, even when the solver fails for some of the parameters.
 Batch sweeps are useful when the problem formulation is such that the solution for each parameter is independent of the solution of all other parameters.

 There are many cases for which you may want to inspect the partial results during a solver sweep.
 For example:

 - You are basing your sweep on a table of input data and it turns out that obtaining a solution for some of those tabulated values takes an unexpectedly long time, but you don’t know which values beforehand.
 You may still wish to inspect the solution for as many parameters as possible to determine if you should terminate the solution process or start analyzing the results before the entire sweep is complete.

 - You are using a mathematical expression for a certain material property or boundary condition that turns out to give nonphysical results for some parameters.

 - You wrote an external function in C or FORTRAN to define a complicated material, but you didn’t make it foolproof for all input data and it returns bad output data for certain parameter values.

 - You are running a parametric sweep where one of the parameters is a geometric dimension, but you accidentally defined too wide of a range of dimensions.
 By the time you realize this, the solution has already been running for a long time and you don’t want to stop it.